dolmen/angel-PS1/CONTRIBUTING.md

 Contributing a patch
 --------------------

-The public stable branch for end users is `master`.
+The public stable branch for end users is `release`.

-On `master` the angel-PS1 file is the result of a build.
+On `release` the angel-PS1 file is the result of a build.
 The sources for the build are on the `devel` branch.
 This is on top of this branch that you must write your patches.